A Complete Overview of Positive Testing:

-Expected Result: User should be navigated to the next page.
+Expected Result: The user should be navigated to the next page.

-Test Scenario 2: Enter wrong Username and password and click on the submit button.
+Test Scenario 2: Enter the wrong Username and password and click on the submit button.

 Test Scenario 3: Don’t enter anything and click on submit button.

-Expected Result: User should receive a proper error message as ‘Enter a valid username’.
+Expected Result: The user should receive a proper error message as ‘Enter a valid username’.

 Test Scenario 4: Enter Username as 123 and click on submit.

-Expected Result: User should receive an error message as ‘Username cannot be numeric’.
+Expected Result: The user should receive an error message as ‘Username cannot be numeric’.

 And so on…

-Among all these “Test Scenario 1” comes under positive testing and the rest all scenarios come under negative testing.
+Among all these “Test Scenario 1” comes under positive testing and the rest of the scenarios come under negative testing.

 Software testing helps to deliver bug-free software.
-Positive testing is a test type which confirms that the application is working as expected with all possible inputs.
+Positive testing is a test type that confirms that the application is working as expected with all possible inputs.

 All other testing types are necessary to make sure that the application is bug-free and stable.